A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

-Predicted information can be leveraged to ensure safety over a long horizon.
-In~\cite{I6lisrl}, actions are mapped to trajectories, and the risk of each action is assessed based on the EV's own trajectory and the predicted trajectories of SVs, with high-risk actions being discarded and replaced by safer alternatives.
-The effectiveness of this approach is validated in real-world lane-change experiments with different vehicle speeds and gaps, significantly reducing the risky behavior of the RL agent.
-Moreover, Krasowski et al.~\cite{hcpre2} and Gu et al.~\cite{stateenhanced} introduce the concept of a safe action set based on a prediction embedded framework, which is used to replace the actions of RL with safe alternatives in the event of a failure in the following vehicle strategy.
+Prediction information provides a direct way to evaluate long-horizon safety risks.
+In~\cite{I6lisrl}, actions are mapped to trajectories, whose risks are assessed based on the EV planning trajectory and the SVs' predicted trajectories.
+High-risk actions are then discarded and replaced by safer alternatives, reducing risky behaviors in real-world lane-change experiments.
+Moreover, Krasowski et al.~\cite{hcpre2} and Gu et al.~\cite{stateenhanced} further construct safe action sets within prediction-embedded frameworks to replace unsafe RL actions when the learned following strategy fails.
 Additionally,~\cite{linansrl1} and~\cite{linansrl2} construct optimization-based filters to guarantee that the agent remains safe at all times, while minimizing modifications to the RL policy.
-A related work~\cite{safefilter} uses MPC as a filter to ensure that the agent always stays within a safe invariant set.
+A related work~\cite{safefilter} uses MPC as a filter to to keep the agent within a safe invariant set.